 It has been recommended to use a coffee Dead Sea salt scrub for best results.
 The caffeine in robust coffee beans helps stimulate your skin from the outside.
 The addition of Dead Sea salt held sloth off those dead skin cells to leave radiant skin behind.

 Make your own affordable coffee scrub by taking leftover coffee grounds and mixing them with equal parts Dead Sea salt.

 Next, you want to add nourishing oils such as jojoba oil, coconut oil, and tea tree oil until the blend is saturated.
 Be sure to rinse your shower thoroughly after using to avoid slipping in the future.

 Many of us apply lotion by simply slathering on our skin for a few quick seconds until we can’t see the residue anymore.
 To help treat stretch marks and ensure that lotion penetrates deep below the skin layers, use a circular massage motion.

-Dermatologists have said that this helps ensure that your skin gets the most nourishment out of the lotion.
+Dermatologists have said that this helps to ensure that your skin gets the most nourishment out of the lotion.

 If you still find yourself self-conscious about stretch marks post pregnancy there is always the option to have them removed via laser.

-A simple beauty trick which you can use when out and about in more revealing attire is to dab a little self tanner into the marks to help them blend with the rest of your skin tone.
+A simple beauty trick which you can use when out and about in more revealing attire is to dab a little self-tanner into the marks to help them blend with the rest of your skin tone.

 All in all, stretch marks are truly one of the beautiful reminders of the joyous process of pregnancy.
 Keep these weird facts in mind and employee these tips to help minimize their overall appearance.